 - If you’re struggling to find the time, why not commit to the same time every day to make getting daily outdoor exercise more of a routine?
-If you’re currently working from home, ask your employer if there could be some flexibility in your working pattern – some of our team are trialling taking longer lunchbreaks to make the most of autumn’s midday light and then working a little later.
+If you’re currently working from home, ask your employer if there could be some flexibility in your working pattern – some of our team are trialling taking longer lunchbreaks to make the most of winter’s midday light and then working a little later.
 You then get the benefit of daylight for exercise, and cosy evenings to unwind.

 Don’t forget to be sensible and responsible when using countryside spaces and local rights of way, by planning ahead and consulting the Government website to understand the COVID restrictions that apply, and following the Countryside code.

 So, next time you’re feeling the effects of your body’s internal clock battling with the clocks shifting, try donning your walking shoes and heading out the door to explore.
 Failing that, the kettle will always be there when you get back!